Peace Officer Certification

 Criminal Investigator Certification

 Sometimes referred to as the "Detective School, " this certificate program is designed to prepare the law enforcement officer to become a specialist in the investigation of criminal activity and to successfully assist in prosecution.
 Students will demonstrate skills related to the areas of a crime scene scenario case management, legal aspects of interviewing, search and seizure and courtroom presentations.
 Program requires completion of 6 credit hours.
-Student must be a certified police officer, or have a permission of the instructor to register.
+Student must be a certified police officer, or have permission of the instructor to register.

 Police Supervision Certificate